ChristofferPerssons/BrigadorRogue/README.md

 __Brigador Rogue__

 This mod enables random upgrades between each freelancer district.
+Read the readme in the BrigadorRogue/docs folder for more information.

 __Code__